akashgoel92/knife-depsolver/README.md

 knife depsolver -E production 'role[base],cookbook-B,cookbook-A::foo@3.1.4,cookbook-R' --capture
 ```

+#### --env-constraints, --universe and --expanded-run-list

-Now use the "--env-constraints", "universe" and "expanded-run-list" options to provide all the information required for local depsolver calculations.
+Now use the "--env-constraints", "--universe" and "--expanded-run-list" options to provide the information required for local depsolver calculations.

 For example: